dbajones/ML21/Proposal.md

 In order to improve bias-correction, we propose a 2 stage transfer learning approach using a Recurrent U-Net Deep Learning model, which will be able to capture the time-varying behavior of the model and then the bias.

- We would conduct the study initially on a specific region (e.g. Europe) which would serve as a proof of concept.
-This model would then be trained on different regions.
-We have a more observations over Europe and USA. *This model could then be used on sparser regions, East Asia, Austraia*
+We would conduct the study initially on a specific region (USA) which would serve as a proof of concept, due to the availability of stationary reference-grade data on openAQ.
+We would be able to leverage past knowledge with previous studies conducted on this region.
+This model would then be able to be trained on different regions including Europe and China.

 ![map](map.png)
+*Figure above shows a map of station locations on openAQ*

 *A (conceptually simpler) one-dimensional approach would be to train the model to perform better at the station location, by penalizing it's error at the locations.
 However, this approach is limited due to the sparsity of station locations, and would fail to use the global nature of the CAMS model.*